ashishekka97/slack-reporter/README.md

 Assignment submission for Postman Platform Engineer Intern. slack-reporter is a node script to identify all those tables in the database that may run out of auto incremented IDs.
 It identifies all those tables and sends a slack message for the same.

-  - It uses MySQL's sys database.
-I'm gonna add the link later for documentation.
+  - It uses MySQL's [sys](https://dev.mysql.com/doc/refman/8.0/en/sys-schema.html) database.
-  - It uses Slack's webhooks to send messages to Slack.
+  - It uses Slack's [Webhooks](https://api.slack.com/incoming-webhooks) to send messages to Slack.
-  - The app is going to be deployed on Heroku.
+  - The [app](https://slack-reporter.herokuapp.com) is going to be deployed on Heroku.